billster45/ScienceCritAI/README.md

 [↑ Back to top](#sciencecritai)

 ### [Pigeons (Columba livia) as Trainable Observers of Pathology and Radiology Breast Cancer Images](https://billster45.github.io/ScienceCritAI/Pigeons_cancer_detection_summary_20250715_071437.html)
-**Why read this:** This paper is worth reading as it presents a groundbreaking approach to utilizing pigeons as trainable observers for evaluating breast cancer images, potentially reducing the reliance on human experts for image analysis.
-The study demonstrates that pigeons can achieve high accuracy in classifying histopathology and radiology images, suggesting a novel method for enhancing diagnostic processes in cancer research.
+**Why read this:** This paper is worth reading as it presents a groundbreaking study on the use of pigeons as trainable observers for evaluating breast cancer images, potentially offering a cost-effective alternative to human expert validation.
+The findings demonstrate that pigeons can accurately classify histopathology and radiology images, achieving around 85% accuracy and showcasing their ability to generalize their skills to new, unseen images.

 **Date:** 2025-07-15
 **Journal:** PLOS ONE